fritz007x/skyy_facial_recognition/README.md

 python src/skyy_facial_recognition_mcp.py
 ```

+Keep this terminal running.
 The server will expose the following tools:
 - `skyy_register_user` - Register a new user with facial data
 - `skyy_recognize_face` - Recognize a registered user from an image
 - `skyy_list_users` - List all registered users